irods/python-irodsclient/README.md

 XML protocol causes the backtick to be read back as an apostrophe, which could create problems manipulating or deleting the object later.

-As of PRC v1.1.0, we can mitigate both problems by switching in the QUASI_XML parser for the default one:
+Since v1.1.0, both problems can be mitigated by switching in the QUASI_XML parser for the default one:

 ```